UWB-Biocomputing/WorkBench/docs/workbench_running_simulations.md

 ![alt text](images/WorkbenchAnalyzeButton.png "Analyze")

-* The execution time of the simulation depends on various factors, such as the configuration file, the available resources on the remote machine.
-So, if the simulation is not completed or unexpected errors occur during the execution, a message will be displayed to indicate that the download of execution result failed.
-Then, users need to investigate on the remote machine to find out the root cause.
+* The execution time of the simulation depends on various factors, such as the configuration file, and the available resources on the remote machine.
+If the simulation hass not completed or an unexpected error occurs during execution, a message will be displayed to indicate that the download of execution result failed.
+The user then needs to investigate the root cause on the remote machine.

 ### 2.2.
 About the generated script files
 The generated script files do the following steps.
-1. Make an empty directory and clone the BrainGrid repository.
+1. Creates a directory at the given "Simulation Folder Location," if it does not already exist, and navigates to that directory
+2. If "Pull" is selected:
+2.1.
+Clones the BrainGrid repository
-2. Checkout the revision specified in SHA1 field of the script configuration dialog.
+2.2.
+Uses the most recent commit of BrainGridCheckout OR the revision specified in SHA1 field of the script configuration dialog.
+3. If "Build" is selected:
-3. Execute "make -clean" to remove any existing binary files from the repository directory.
+3.1 Executes "make -clean" to remove any existing binary files from the repository directory.
-4. Execute "make" to build the simulator.
+3.2 Executes "make" to build the BrainGrid simulator.
-5. Run the simulation by calling the simulator with the corresponding parameters.
+4. Runs the simulation by calling the simulator with the corresponding parameters.